CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.delayWrite(string, delay=<some number>, out=<stdout/stderr>) ; Writes stuff to stdout, one letter at a time.

+- beetroot.tree(size) ; Builds a text tree and returns it.
+Inspired by code.golf.

 Memory functions and stuff:
 ===========================